 Watch the full video

-Inspiring the next generation of geographers - Mike Leach (part 3)
+Exploring the real world with Mike Leach (part 3)

-In this Geography scheme of work video, pupils hear the final part of an interview with Mike Leach, a field geographer and wildlife expert, as he reflects on his experiences exploring the world and shares advice for young learners interested in geography.
+In this Geography video, the children hear the final part of an interview with Mike Leach, a field geographer and wildlife expert, as he reflects on his experiences exploring different environments and shares advice for young learners interested in geography.

-Mike talks about why he loves being outdoors, how geography helps him understand different environments, and how his work supports animal conservation.
-He encourages pupils to stay curious, look closely at the world around them, and enjoy asking questions just like a geographer would.
-The video shows that geography is not just about maps and facts — it’s about caring for our planet and learning how people, places and nature are all connected.
-Mike’s journey shows pupils that anyone can become a geographer by observing, investigating, and being passionate about the world.
+Mike talks about why he loves being outdoors, how geography helps him understand various habitats and how his work supports animal conservation.
+He encourages the children to stay curious, look closely at their surroundings and questionning like a geographer.
+The video shows that geography is not just about maps and facts; it is about caring for our planet and learning how people, places and nature are all connected.
+Mike’s journey demonstrates that anyone can become a geographer by observing, investigating and being passionate about the environment.

 - Geography, Year 2.
 Would you prefer to live in a hot or cold place?, Year 2 Geography Lesson: Coldest Places on Earth.